veganjay/ctf_writeups/Hackvent_2018/README.md

     java -jar Stegsolve.jar

-Combine the two images using the "Subtract" function:
+I combined the two images using the "Subtract" function:

 1. Open the original file: File -> Open and select "medium_64.png"
 2. Combine the images: Analyze -> Image Combiner and select "medium-64.png"